TheYellowDuck/portfolio-website/README.md

 ### Color palette

-All colors are centralized in [`src/styles/theme.ts`](src/styles/theme.ts).
-Never hardcode hex values elsewhere.
+Colors are defined in [`src/styles/theme.ts`](src/styles/theme.ts).
+Note: `ExhibitOverlay.tsx` and `ResumePopup.tsx` currently use hardcoded hex values (restored to match original design); `styles/theme.ts` is not the active source of truth for those components.

 | Role | Value | Description |
 |------|-------|-------------|